Seal Island Bridge: Controversy

+According to Dr. Ron Stewart with the Boularderie Island Historical Society, and a former provincial health minister:

+"There were mixed emotions at the time because we had two or three ferries at one time going across the Great Bras d'Or channel and that was a big deal then.
+There were small communities built around the ferry service in a sense.
+So, you know, we weren't all that enthusiastic about it because we didn't really see the bigger picture that this was part of the Trans-Canada Highway to Newfoundland."

 Construction

 Construction of the Seal Island Bridge began in 1960 as part of the Trans-Canada Highway project.
 The bridge, officially known as the Great Bras d'Or Crossing, was completed in 1961 at a cost of $4,652,850.
 The construction of 23 km of approach roads increased the total cost of the project to about $6 million.
 The bridge is a crucial link in the Trans Canada Highway between Sydney and Baddeck, carrying more than 7,500 vehicles a day in peak periods.
 The structure carries two traffic lanes of Highway 105 and was originally constructed with a pedestrian sidewalk on each side.

 The bridge crosses part of the channel on a causeway connecting the north shore of the channel to Seal Island, a small wooded island.
 The structure consists of eight steel box truss spans, three simply supported 76.2 m approach spans, two simply-supported 76.2 m splay spans, and a three-span continuous main span that consists of two 106.68 m side spans and a 152.4 m centre arch span.
 The steel structure is supported on tall reinforced concrete piers, armoured with cut stone at the waterline.